CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 It’s by many considered the best smart trainer out there.
 Is that really so?

-After spending some time with it and performing tests, I have to admit it’s one step further than its competitors in the ride feel.
+After using NEO 2T for a few weeks and performing tests, I must admit it’s one step further than its competitors in the ride feel, thanks to the different surfaces and downhill simulation.

 Thanks to pulsmetry.cz for lending me this trainer for testing.